 Under certain conditions, these taxpayers are allowed a deduction of 20% of qualified business income, which reduces taxable income.

-(1) Pay nothing out of pocket if a bank product is purchased.
-Bank and/or third party fees may apply.
+(4) Pay nothing out of pocket if a bank product is purchased.
 The Refund Transfer is an optional tax refund-related product offered by MetaBank®, Member FDIC.
 The Refund Transfer is not a loan.
 E-filing of tax return is required to be eligible for the product.
 Fees apply.
-See terms and conditions for details.
+See terms & conditions for details.

-(2) 1040 Protect® Deluxe is an optional product.
-1040 Protect® Deluxe, the $30 referral program and the discount coupons are not MetaBank® products or services nor does MetaBank® endorse these offers.
+(5) 1040 Protect® Deluxe is an optional product.
+1040 Protect® Deluxe, the $30 referral program, and the discount coupons are not MetaBank® products or services nor does MetaBank® endorse these offers.

 Multiple referrals accepted.
 Referral fee valid only for first time customers.
 Referral fee may be taxable income to the recipient for the period during which the fee is issued.
 All federal, state and local taxes are the responsibility of the person who is paid the referral fee.